 - Once your placement is confirmed, make sure you complete all the required orientation before you arrive.
 This includes applicable computer training.

 - Confirm with your instructor about local practice setting orientation.

-- Activate your Windows user account and email so you can access necessary policies, practice education guidelines, and clinical decision support tools.
+- Activate your Windows user account and email so you can access necessary policies and practice education guidelines.
 The practice education guidelines outline your student responsibilities.

 - If you are a returning student, you will not receive a new Windows user account.
 Please store your account information in your files for subsequent placements.
 For assistance, go to Windows user account and email page.

 - Check your Fraser Health email regularly for updates and news related to your placement.

 - Dress code varies by practice setting and profession.
 Please refer to the Professional Image policy and local practice setting guidelines.